myflashlab/Firebase-ANE/README.md

 # asdoc
 [find the latest asdoc for this ANE here.](http://myflashlab.github.io/asdoc/com/myflashlab/air/extensions/firebase/core/package-detail.html)
 [How to get started? **read here**](https://github.com/myflashlab/Firebase-ANE/wiki)

-**NOTICE**: Unlike our other ANEs, the Firebase will not be available for demo.
-You need to download the [Firebase core from here](http://www.myflashlabs.com/product/firebase-air-native-extension/).

 # Air Usage
 ```actionscript